Handbook

 TBA |

-PreACT | The PreACT provides the student, stakeholders, and school valuable information on student progress for ACT readiness. | Sophomores | Spring 2021 |
+PreACT | The PreACT provides the student, stakeholders, and school valuable information on student progress for ACT readiness. | Sophomores | Spring |

-ASVAB | The ASVAB provides valuable information to the student, stakeholder, and school for career exploration and college and career readiness. | Juniors | Spring 2021 |
+ASVAB | The ASVAB provides valuable information to the student, stakeholder, and school for career exploration and college and career readiness. | Juniors | Spring |

-PSAT | The PSAT provides the student, stakeholders, and school vaulable information on college and career readiness.
-In addition, the PSAT is the National Merit Scholarship Qualifying Exam. | Juniors | Fall 2020 |
+PSAT | The PSAT provides the student, stakeholders, and school valuable information on college and career readiness.
+In addition, the PSAT is the National Merit Scholarship Qualifying Exam. | Juniors | Fall |

 Dual Credit | Statewide dual credit classes are college-level courses taught at the high-school level by trained high school teachers.
-All students enrolled in a statewide dual credit course take the challenge exam, which is used to assess mastery of the posteseondary-level learning objecties.
-Students which mneet to exceed the exam 'cut score' receive college credit that can be applied ao any Tennessee public postsecondary institution. | Business Management, Computer Applications, Criminal Justice I, II, and III, Emergency Medical Services, Pre-Calculus, Probability & Statistics, Psychology, US History, & World History | Fall 2020 & Spring 2021 |
+All students enrolled in a statewide dual credit course take the challenge exam, which is used to assess mastery of the postsecondary-level learning objectives.
+Students which meet to exceed the exam 'cut score' receive college credit that can be applied to any Tennessee public postsecondary institution. | Business Management, Criminal Justice III, Emergency Medical Services, Pre-Calculus, Probability & Statistics, Psychology |

 Class-Time Bell Schedules